Jamie0118/TermuxPackages/README.md

-# Install Packages Script for Termux
+# Packages Script for Termux

-This script installs a list of commonly used and useful packages for **Termux** on your Android device.
-It is designed to make the installation of development tools, network tools, and handy utilities easy.

 ## Features

 - **Automatic installation of packages**: The script installs multiple popular packages with a single command.